 The club will share personal data when it is a legal requirement, known as ‘legal bases to process data’, such as for NHS purposes, safeguarding purposes, explicit statutory or government purposes and to protect the public.

 How long we hold your personal data

-We will hold your personal data on file for as long as you are a member with us and should be updated every year on annual membership forms.
-Any personal data we hold on a member’s file will be securely destroyed after four years of inactivity on that member’s account, in line with England Athletics Limited’s retention policy.
+We will hold your personal data for as long as you are a member with us and should be updated every year on annual membership renewal.
+Any personal data we hold will be securely destroyed after four years of inactivity on that member’s account, in line with England Athletics Limited’s retention policy.
 Your data is not processed for any further purposes other than those detailed in this policy.

 Your rights regarding your personal data